ranfysvalle02/Interactive-RAG/README.md

                 * Final response must cite verified sources used in the answer (include URL).
                 * Final response must be expert quality markdown
                 * The only verified sources are between START VERIFIED SOURCES and END VERIFIED SOURCES.
                 * USE ONLY INFORMATION FROM VERIFIED SOURCES TO FORMULATE RESPONSE.
-IF VERIFIED SOURCES CANNOT ANSWER THE QUESTION, THEN EXPLAIN YOURSELF AND KINDLY OFFER TO DO A WEB SEARCH.
+IF VERIFIED SOURCES CANNOT ANSWER THE QUESTION, THEN EXPLAIN YOURSELF AND SUGGEST/PERFORM A WEB SEARCH.

             Begin!